 - Essay will be analyzed for compliance with instructions (see below), content, grammar, and spelling.

-- Transcripts and Prerequisite Coursework Worksheet will be evaluated to make certain that all prerequisite courses have/will be completed prior to the semester in which you are applying to begin the graduate program - The prerequisite worksheet can be found within the Departmental Application in Part 2 below.
+- Transcripts and Prerequisite Coursework Worksheet will be evaluated to make certain that all prerequisite courses have/will be completed prior to the semester in which you are applying to begin the graduate program - The prerequisite course requirements and worksheet can be found within the Departmental Application in Part 2 below.

 - References may be contacted for further information – do not send letters of recommendation.
 Letters will not be considered or kept on file by the department.
 Click here for reference form.